mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     torch.manual_seed(random_seed)

-    #This is the traing function.
+    #This is the training function.
     def train(epoch):
         #For loop that enumerates over the training loader.
 It has a batch index and gets out the images and labels
         for batch_idx, (images, labels) in enumerate(training_loader):